 1. Edit down your photos

 The great thing about today’s photography climate is that it’s easy and accessible to all.
 If we see something we want to capture, we simply reach into our pockets, aim our phones, and click—and click and click and click.
 It's easy to get carried away and before we know it, our images folder is full.
 These are not all money shots.
+Try to delete at least half of the images in your camera's photos folder before you upload them.
 Sometimes we have to be ruthless in our culling.
-Aim to delete at least half of the images in your camera's photos folder before you upload them.

 2. Keep default file names and upload in order